therkildsen-lab/lcwgs-simulation/README.md

 <br>

 This GitHub repository contains our entire simulation and analysis pipeline.
+Below are links to markdown files containing the pipeline, and the shell scripts and SLiM scripts used in the pipeline are available in the `shell_scripts` and `slim_scripts` folder.

 <br>